o3de/o3de.org/content/docs/userguide/component-entity-system-reflect-component.md

+description: ' Learn how to reflect &ALY; components in C++. '
+slug: component-entity-system-reflect-component
+title: Reflecting a Component for Serialization and Editing
+---
 # Reflecting a Component for Serialization and Editing<a name="component-entity-system-reflect-component"></a>

 Components use AZ reflection to describe the data they serialize and how content creators interact with them\.